rust-lang/rust-wiki-backup/Meeting-weekly-2013-03-05.md

 - N: yes, I can prepare examples/presentation for this.
 Backward compatibility: not as important, but we'll discuss it.
 To make associated types work, we may want to change name resolution.
 We'll talk about it then.
 - P: +1 for in-person.
 Hard to do async.
-- A: as we come up with list, keep in mind that Niko and Felx are going to be in PJs for first day, how to break it down etc., make sure that things don't overlap.
+- A: as we come up with list, keep in mind that Niko and Felix are going to be in PJs for first day, how to break it down etc., make sure that things don't overlap.
 - N: +1.
 Scheduling is important.
 - N: other things?
 - P: depends on what states regions are in, lingering things there? eg: random borrowck errors?
 May want a discussion about it.
 Also possible that your changes will resolve this.